modimore/modimore.github.io/content/pages/resume.md

 	<small style="float:right">6/2017 - present</small>
 </h4>

-Working as an IT consultant for the Salesforce platform.
+Working as a software consultant for the Salesforce platform.
 I am responsible for development on web applications, automated processes, and system integrations as well as executing DevOps and release management tasks and advising on software architecture for multiple clients.